 For a start, opioid pain killers (like codeine and Oramorph) can be addictive and put stress on the liver during their transit through the body.

-One of the most commonly prescribed families of medication for sciatica are anti-inflammatories.
+Another of the most commonly prescribed families of medication for sciatica are anti-inflammatories.
 These include drugs like ibuprofen, Naproxen and Diclofenac.
-These drugs are known to cause potentially serious adverse effects, including stomach ulcers, gastric bleeding, heart attacks and even death.
+However, these drugs are known to cause potentially serious adverse effects, including stomach ulcers, gastric bleeding, heart attacks and even death.

 So, What Supplement Might Be a Better Alternative?

-There is research to suggest that Omega-3 Fish Oils containing essential fatty acids may well be as, if not more, effective than traditional anti-inflammatory medication for back pain caused by disc bulges and degeneration, according to the journal Surgical Neurology.
+There is research to suggest that Omega-3 Fish Oils containing essential fatty acids may be as effective as traditional anti-inflammatory medication for back pain caused by disc bulges and degeneration, according to the journal Surgical Neurology.

-It has been shown that Omega-3 supplements have the potential to reduce the inflammatory response within the body.
+It has been shown that Omega-3 supplements (particularly those with a high DHA and EPA concentration) have the potential to reduce the inflammatory response within the body.
 If you’ve read my work on inflammation in sciatica and why it’s so important that we control it, then you’ll know that doing everything we can to limit inflammation around an affected nerve root is paramount for treatment success.

 What Did the Research Say?